-What medications will I have to take during this process?
+What medications will I have to take during the egg donation process?

 Donors will take birth control prior to the cycle start for timing purposes.
-Once in cycle they will take injectable medications for 10-12 days.
+Once their cycle starts, they will take injectable medications for 10-14 days.
 They will also receive some medications during the egg retrieval procedure through their IV administered by anesthesia.
 Your physician will outline the full regimen with you in more detail during your first visit.

-Will this impact my ability to have children in the future?
+Will becoming an egg donor impact my ability to have children in the future?

-No. Except in rare circumstances where uncommon side effects result from the egg retrieval process, donation will have no impact on future fertility.
+No. Except in rare circumstances where uncommon side effects result from the egg retrieval process, donating will have no impact on future fertility.

 Can I donate eggs more than once?

 Yes.
 Assuming all goes well during your first donation, you are welcome to do it again.
-In fact, future donations can be quicker because you’ve already been through the initial screening process.
+Future donations can be quicker because you’ve already been through the initial screening process.